Tornevall/tornevall-networks-social-media-tools/README.md

 - Modify previous replies in-place
 - Supports multiple models: gpt-4o, gpt-4, and o3-mini

+## How it is written

+Yeah, I am not a front end developer so I asked my way through this one.
+Built with help from OpenAI, model o3 and 4o.

 ## How it works

 1. Right-click any comment, post, or thread block